top of page

 Our Dwarfs

-Our work with dwarfs started when we welcomed two dwarf bucks, a dwarf doe, and a dwarf carrier doe into the rattery from a well known breeder in Germany.
+Our work with dwarfs started when we welcomed two dwarf bucks, a dwarf doe, and a dwarf carrier doe into the rattery from Karni Mata Rattery in Germany.

-After a few generations and lots of outcrossing into our more established Agouti line, we started to see an improvement in temperament.
+After a few generations and lots of outcrossing into a more established line, we started to see an improvement in temperament.

-Ultimately, we stopped working with the descendants of this line due to importing alternative foundations for a new line focusing on black eyed c-locus.
-This has now become our main line due to lining up with our interests more.
+Ultimately, we stopped working with the descendants of this line due to importing alternative foundations for a new line that better suited our goals.

 Our old line focused more on velveteen in PED and RED based mink.
 This line can now be found in Denmark at Igloo Rats ðŸ‡©ðŸ‡°